mjsir911/3ds-immich/README.md

 stored within the sd card.
 Make sure you're saving photos to the sd card or transfer them over using the photo app.

+Currently all photos are uploaded every time.
+Sorry about that

 ### A note about time zones